Dependency Map Manual (v 1.5)

 The following image illustrates how it works.
 In this example, “Story Points” has been selected.

-Enable this feature in the Advanced options settings by selecting a numeric field in Show sum of numeric field.
+Enable this feature in the Advanced options settings by selecting a numeric field in show sum of numeric field.
 Displaying sums are supported in the Matrix and Sections layouts.

 Closed sprints